EbelBernardo/app-blazor-spa/README.md

 # Blazor SPA – Product & Category Management System

-Single Page Application (SPA) developed in Blazor with .NET 8 and C#, implementing a complete CRUD system for products and categories using Entity Framework Core for data persistence.
+Single Page Application (SPA) built with Blazor and .NET, evolving from a monolithic structure to a decoupled client-server architecture using a versioned REST API.

-The project focuses on stateful UI, data-driven components, and backend-integrated front-end logic, following modern SPA principles with Blazor.

 ---

 ## 🎯 Purpose

-This project was developed for educational purposes to practice and consolidate concepts such as:
+This project was created as a hands-on environment to practice real-world backend and frontend architecture concepts, focusing on:

-- Building Single Page Applications with Blazor
-- Implementing CRUD workflows for related entities (Products & Categories)
-- Applying server-side validation with Data Annotations
-- Managing component state and navigation without page reloads
-- Using Entity Framework Core for database persistence
-- Structuring a real-world Blazor application
+- Transition from monolithic to API-first architecture
+- REST API design with versioning (/api/v1)
+- Decoupling UI from data access
+- DTO-based contract design (Request/Response models)
+- Service-based frontend communication
+- Clean separation of concerns

 ---